MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/enabling-wsprint-on-a-device.md

 ---
-title: Enabling WSPrint 2.0 on a Device
+title: Enable WSPrint 2.0 on a device
 author: windows-driver-content
 description: Use these settings to enable WSPrint 2.0 on a device
 ---

-# Enabling WSPrint 2.0 on a Device
+# Enable WSPrint 2.0 on a device

 This topc describes the required settings to enable WSPrint 2.0 on a device.